lulf/watchful/README.md

 Firmware for Pinetime based on [Embassy](https://embassy.dev).
 The goal is to provide a firmware for the PineTime that is written in Rust and can function as watch OS.

 <img src="image.png" alt="PineTime on my arm running Watchful" style="width:200px;"/>

+## Features

+* Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect.
+* Automatically synchronizes time with using BLE standard Current Time Service.
+* Use external flash (4MB) for firmware updates and persistence.
+* Rollback to previous firmware if reset or crashing before new firmware is validated in watch UI.
+* Can be installed from Infinitime using DFU.

 ## Getting started